anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 While many features and capabilities are conformant with many OpenStack releases, this document will refer to features, capabilities and APIs that are part of the OpenStack Wallaby release.
-For ease, this Reference Architecture document version can be referred to as “RA-1 OSTK Wallaby.”
+For ease, this Reference Architecture document version can be referred to as "RA-1 OSTK Wallaby."

 Principles
 ----------